-- 4. The Buddha in order to cure her son, asked Kisa Gotami to bring him a handful of mustard seeds from a house where the death of a loved one had never taken place.
+3. The Buddha in order to cure her son, asked Kisa Gotami to bring him a handful of mustard seeds from a house where the death of a loved one had never taken place.
 As Kisa Gotami went from house to house to obtain a handful of mustard seeds, she learned that everybody had lost somebody they loved dearly.
-She understood that death is inevitable, therefore, lamenting over the loss of loved ones is fruitless, it does not bring them to life. - 5.
+She understood that death is inevitable, therefore, lamenting over the loss of loved ones is fruitless, it does not bring them to life.

+- 4. Budhha compares mortals to ox because one by one all mortals are going to be carried off like ox which is led to the slaughter.
+The world is full of death and decay.
+One should not lament knowing and understanding the ways of the world. - 5.
 "The life of mortals in this world is troubled and brief and combined with pain...."
 With this statement of the Buddha, the moral value that Kisa Gotami learnt after the death of her only child is that one must accept the truth that the world is afflicted with death and decay and that death is common to all; everyone suffers equally.
 Throughout life mortals form materialistic bonds from which they never want to separate.
-However, nothing lasts forever.
+However, nothing lasts for ever.
 Therefore, one should not act selfishly by trying to hold back that which is already gone.
 One must not grieve, for grieving does not bring peace of mind.
 It only brings more sorrow.
 To achieve peace of mind, one has to surrender all selfishness and completely overcome one's sorrow.
 One who is able to do that will be blessed.